svikashk/incremental-development/integrate/development-strategy-collaborative.md

 ### Repos & Branches

-1. This user story was developed on __'s fork, on a brach called `1-title`.
+1. This user story was developed on __'s fork, on a brach called `title`.
 1. It was merged to `master` on __'s fork when the feature was complete
 1. A pull request was sent to the main group repo